36 ACT to SAT Score Conversion

 ACT Math (36): This perfect score translates to a perfect 800 on SAT Math.
 A 36 in ACT Math is essentially identical to the maximum possible SAT Math score.

-ACT English + Reading (36 each): Combined, these perfect scores (72 total) equate to approximately 790-800 on SAT Reading & Writing.
+ACT English + Reading (36 each): Combined, these perfect scores (72 total) equate to approximately 790-800 on SAT Reading and Writing.
 Since each ACT section maxes out at 36, two perfect scores sum to 72.

 The bottom line: a 36 ACT represents the pinnacle of standardized testing achievement, converting to the highest possible SAT scores in the current digital format.